 2. Jumping Lunges

-The Jumping Lunge is a plyo exercise.
+The Jumping Lunge is another one of the toughest beginner Tabata exercises.
 It is harder to do than a traditional lunge, and it requires additional strength and power.
 Targeting the hamstrings, quads, and glutes, it also improves cardiovascular fitness.

 To perform Jumping Lunges, follow the instructions below: